ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   for attempting to follow Universal Time based on measuring the rotation of the earth.

-  UTC is often mistakenly referred to as GMT, an earlier time scale UTC was designed to be a useful successor for.
+  UTC is often mistakenly referred to as GMT, an earlier timescale UTC was designed to be a useful successor for.

 ABNF: